PLAR Application Instructions

 World Education Services (WES) Assessment Report

-You must include a WES assessment for all university education that you completed outside of Canada, with the exception of education from universities in the United States that have regional accreditation.
+A WES assessment is required for all university education that you completed outside of Canada, with the exception of education from universities in the United States that have regional accreditation.
 The WES assessment will confirm whether your degree is equivalent to the university level in Canada.

-Please request a course-by-course evaluation.
-You may choose to have WES send your transcript to the College through their ICAP service.
+Please select a course-by-course evaluation and request WES to send your assessment report to the College through their ICAP service.

 Official Transcripts

-You must arrange for official transcripts to be sent directly to the College from either World Education Services (WES) or each post-secondary institution that you have attended.
+You must arrange for official transcripts to be sent to the College using WES’ ICAP service for each post-secondary degree that you have completed.

 This includes transcripts related to: